rmurphy2718/DeepLearningCourse/README.md

-# Course Project: Variational Inference for Convolutional Neural Networks
+# Course Project: Variational Inference in Convolutional Neural Networks

 A Bayesian approach to training neural networks can come with benefits such as natural weight regularization, straightforward approaches for weight pruning,